Nemadactylus: Systematics

 Nemadactylus was first formally described as a genus in 1839 by the Scottish naval surgeon, arctic explorer and naturalist Sir John Richardson when he described Nemadactylus concinnus which he designated the type species of the new genus by monotypy.
 Nemadactylus concinnus is now considered to be a synonym of Johann Reinhold Forster's Chichla macroptera.
-The specific name is a compound of nema meaning "thread" and dactylus which means "finger", a referenve to the long rays of the pectoral fins of the type species.
+The specific name is a compound of nema meaning "thread" and dactylus which means "finger", a reference to the long rays of the pectoral fins of the type species.

 The genus has traditionally been assigned to Cheilodactylidae, but a number of papers published in the late 1990s and early 2000s placed Nemadactylus as sister to Latris, suggesting its reassignment to the Latridae.
 Further genetic and morphological analyses strongly support the placement of Nemadactylus in the family Latridae, alongside almost all of the other species formerly classified in the Cheilodactylidae.
 Only two Southern African species, Cheilodactylus fasciatus and C. pixi would remain in the revised Cheilodactylidae.
 The 5th edition of Fishes of the World, however, retains Nemadactylus within the family Cheiloactylidae.